OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 The writer application needs to have the IDL-generated code including the "complete" form of TypeObjects.
 Use :option:`opendds_idl -Gxtypes-complete` to enable CompleteTypeObjects since the default is to generate MinimalTypeObjects.

-One way to obtain a DynamicData object representing a data sample received by the participant is using the :ref:`Recorder and RecorderListener classes <alternate_interfaces_to_data--recorder-and-replayer>`.
-Recorder's ``get_dynamic_data`` can be used to construct a DynamicData object for each received sample from the writer.
+DynamicData objects are obtained from a :ref:`DynamicDataReader <xtypes--creating-and-using-a-dynamicdatareader>`.
 Internally, the CompleteTypeObjects received from discovering that writer are converted to DynamicTypes and they are then used to construct the DynamicData objects.
 Once a DynamicData object for a ``MyStruct`` sample is constructed, its members can be read as described in the following sections.
-Another way to obtain a DynamicData object is from a :ref:`DynamicDataReader <xtypes--creating-and-using-a-dynamicdatareader>`.

 .. _xtypes--reading-basic-types: